lter/eml-translations/arc2esri_ver4_1_0/README.md

 Last updated: Mon, 03/04/2013 - 5:50pm

+This was uploaded from the old im.lternet.edu website and is probably out of date.

+Comments from the old webpage:

 February 26, 2013 version: Only tested with version 10.1 of ArcGIS.
 There are several files in the zip.
 The following are Instructions for using these files: